 Where is the Sovereign Military Order of Malta?

-I was staying at the Boho Hostel in St. Julians and with Ryan, my Canadian buddy, who I met at the Andaina Hostel in Oaxaca, back in the Covid era, off we headed to explore The Sovereign Military Order Of Malta.
+I was staying at the Boho Hostel in St. Julians (one of my Happy Places) and with my Canadian buddy, Ryan, who I met at the Andaina Hostel in Oaxaca, back in the Covid era, we went exploring together.

-I had booked the tickets the day before on www.heritagemalta.mt/explore/fort-st-angelo/.
+I had booked the tickets the day before on the Heritage Malta Website

 - Adults (18+): €10.00